Pre-Arrival Information for Students

 Canadian Citizens

 You do not have to get a visa, but make sure you stop at the border and present your I-20 or DS-2019 to the U.S. Immigration Authorities.
 Do not let the Immigration officer just wave you through.
-You MUST obtain an I-94 card indicating your F-1 or J-1 status.
+You MUST obtain a passport stamp indicating F-1 or J-1 status, as applicable.
 You must present your SEVIS fee receipt.

 If you are a J-1 student, you may be subject to the 2-year home residence requirement in connection with your J-1 status if: